 Whether we like it or not – money runs society and plays a large part in life.
 Learning to lay the groundwork for a strong financial future does not come all at once.
 Instead, it takes time and a change in perspective.
-Understanding the value of money is an intrinsic trait we must possess in order to live an effective and less stressful life.
+Understanding the value of money is an intrinsic trait we must have.
+This understanding allows you to live an effective and less stressful life.
 First, let’s talk about why your kids are naïve about the value of money.

 Why Your Kids are Naive About the Value of Money (The Young Child’s Perspective)

-Showering your younger child in gifts throughout their life, then turning around and expecting them to be financially responsible later down the line is unfair.
+It’s common for American parents to shower their younger child in gifts throughout their life.
+But then it’s unfair to expect them to be financially responsible later down the line.
 Enabling your child only hurts them in the long run.
-Yes, it may feel good to give them what they want (even if they make a fuss) but putting them in a spot later in life where they do not feel like life owes them something will help them have more peace of mind.
+Yes, it may feel good to give them what they want (even if they make a fuss).
+But putting them in a spot later in life where they do not feel like life owes them something will help them have more peace of mind.

 Sometimes, the truth is: regardless of how you parent a child, their attitude will still be selfish.
 Let’s take a glance into the world through the child’s eyes to understand where they are coming from in this day and age.

 A child’s sense of entitlement is very normal.

 Being consistently bombarded by all this leads to unhappiness and a depreciation in self-worth.
 Who can blame that reaction?
 It is psychologically true that as humans we want to be like the ‘head honcho’ and look up to that archetype.
 Just as we want to climb the corporate ladder to be the boss, we also want to climb the social ladder as youngsters to feel valued and powerful.

 Your young children will want to imitate other children who are showered in presents.
 But when your young children focus on imitating others, it can be expensive for the parents.
 And it can be expensive for the kids later when then become adults.
 There is never any satisfaction in trying to imitate others, no matter what the person’s age.